varmd/mapston/README.md

 ## What is Mapston

-Mapston allows running the desktop version of MapsWithMe (https://github.com/mapsme/omim) on Archlinux and Wayland.
+Mapston allows running the desktop version of OrganicMaps (https://github.com/organicmaps/organicmaps) on Archlinux and Wayland.

 ## Screenshot